 My eyes were crusty and my head faintly throbbed.
 I ran a hand down my face and up through my hair as hazy memories began to surface from the night before.
 Most of it was a dark blur, which probably meant I hadn’t impressed anyone enough to snag a high-profile job.

 There was a pain in my left wrist.
-I looked down and saw that I had fallen asleep wearing the bracelet.
-I shook my wrist to move it further down my arm and rubbed the area where the metal had made deep impressions in the skin.
-My unfocused eyes scanned the room and noticed a mug sitting on my desk.
+I had fallen asleep wearing the bracelet.
+I shook my wrist to shift it and rubbed the area where the metal had made deep grooves in my skin.
+I looked up and noticed a mug sitting on my desk.
 I vaguely remembered seeing it there the night before and thinking Sara had brought it.
 I leaned closer.
 It was full to the brim with coffee.
 The smell of it washed away my train of thought.
 I wrapped my hand around the mug and took a swig.
 The beloved taste bathed my tongue followed by a familiar feeling of well being spreading through my body.

 “Mmm,” I said to myself.
 “I just wish it was hot.”